etzkorn/Timeseries_Rocket/README.md

 # Timeseries_Rocket
- Final project for timeseries course.
+ This repository contains the final project for timeseries course.